Julie Novkov: Career

-Novkov remained at the University of Oregon for 10 years, from 1996-2006.
+Novkov remained at the University of Oregon for 10 years, from 1996 to 2006.
 In 2006, she moved to the University at Albany, SUNY.
-From 2011-2017 she was the Chair of the political science department at SUNY Albany.
-Since 2018 she has been the Director of Undergraduate Studies in that department, and from 2008-2011 she was the Director of Graduate Studies.
+From 2011 to 2017 she was the chair of the political science department at SUNY Albany.
+Since 2018 she has been the director of undergraduate studies in that department, and from 2008 to 2011 she was the director of graduate studies.
 She became a Collins Fellow at SUNY Albany in 2017.

 Novkov's first book, Constituting Workers, Protecting Women: Gender, Law, and Labor in the Progressive Era and New Deal Years, was published in 2001.
 Novkov argues that gender is a crucial analytical category in the modern legal system, and specifically that "much of the doctrinal framework for the modern interventionist state arose through battles over female workers' proper relationships with the state."
 To establish the gendered origins of modern employment laws, Novkov draws on hundreds of cases that concerned labor issues between 1873 and 1937, from both the state and federal level.

-In 2008, Novkov published her second book, Racial Union: Law, Intimacy, and the White State in Alabama, 1865-1954.
+In 2008, Novkov published her second book, Racial Union: Law, Intimacy, and the White State in Alabama, 1865–1954.
 This book studies the history and use of bans on interracial marriage in Alabama, which retained language against interracial marriages until 2000.
-Novkov separates the legal history of Alamaba's anti-miscegenation law into several periods within the span 1865-1954, and uses the legal trends within each period to argue that the anti-miscegenation law was being used as a tool of state-building.
+Novkov separates the legal history of Alabama's anti-miscegenation law into several periods within the span 1865–1954, and uses the legal trends within each period to argue that the anti-miscegenation law was being used as a tool of state-building.
 This places anti-miscegenation laws at the center of developing and securing a regime of white supremacy in the state.
 Racial Union won the American Political Science Association's 2009 Ralph Bunche Award, which is given "for the best scholarly work in political science published in the previous calendar year that explores the phenomenon of ethnic and cultural pluralism."

-Novkov also wrote a text that introduces and explores the relationship between the American Supreme Court and its President, called The Supreme Court and the Presidency: Struggles for Supremacy and published in 2013.
+Novkov also wrote a text that introduces and explores the relationship between the American Supreme Court and its president, called The Supreme Court and the Presidency: Struggles for Supremacy and published in 2013.
 In addition to publishing in political science journals, she has also published extensively in law reviews, and has served as an editor for several books.

-Novkov is a member of the 2020-2024 editorial leadership of the American Political Science Review, which is the most selective political science journal.
+Novkov is a member of the 2020–2024 editorial leadership of the American Political Science Review, which is the most selective political science journal.
 She has previously served on the editorial board of five other journals.

 Novkov's work has been cited in media reports on topics like interracial marriage laws, bias in academia, and political divisions in America.
 Novkov is a regular contributor to the American politics website A House Divided.